danny-englander/react-trivia-game/README.md

 For the design, I wanted something fresh and modern looking so I went to Dribble for inspiration and found plenty.
 In addition, I downloaded some modern abstract images from Envato elements that I thought would fit in nicely.

 ## Styling / theming
 For theming and styling, I use [React CSS modules](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet) implemented via Sass and the newest version of React scripts for compiling along with a few global styles.
-I am also using [React icons](https://react-icons.github.io/react-icons/)
+I am also using [React icons](https://react-icons.github.io/react-icons/) which I really love!

 CSS module classes are namespaced in JSX files with "style..." so that the classes are differentiated from variables, for example, `className={styleFormActions.warning}`.
-The module is imported like this:
+A CSS module file is imported like the example below, the sass is instantly compiled to CSS when during NPM runtime.

 ```javascript
 import styleFormActions from '../assets/scss/components/formactions.module.scss'